-A pediatric occupational therapist evaluates a child’s development and then based on evaluation, develops a treatment plan.
+A pediatric occupational therapist evaluates a child’s development and then based on an evaluation, develops a treatment plan.
 Intervention is designed to improve skills necessary to participate in daily life.
 Part of treatment may be teaching self-management and coping skills for situations that are particularly challenging.
-For example, teaching a child to use schedules to stay on track with school work would be an example of a strategy.
-Therapy may also address sensory challenges, such as under or over reaction to sensory stimulation.
+For example, teaching a child to use schedules to stay on track with schoolwork would be an example of a strategy.
+Therapy may also address sensory challenges, such as under or overreaction to sensory stimulation.
 Sensory integration disorders may be impacted by difficulty with the vestibular system (balance), proprioception (awareness of body and movement), auditory (hearing), vision, olfactory (smell), tactile (touch/pressure) and gustatory (taste).
 Occupational therapists also address motor planning difficulties, motor coordination and fine motor challenges.

 Here are just a few of the difficulties an occupational therapist addresses:

 - Difficulty with fine motor activities such as handwriting or cutting with scissors

 - Difficulty with initiating or completing tasks such as play on a swing or doing a puzzle

 - Difficulty with performance of self-help skills such as brushing teeth, buttoning, and tying shoes,

 - Difficulty with visual motor and visual perceptual activities such as copying from information or completing assignments

 - Difficulty with maintaining balance during motor activities such as running, skipping or climbing stairs

 - Difficulty with cognitive tasks such as attending, following directions, or organization